brtenorio/Dog_Breed_Classifier/README.md

 ![](classifier.jpg)

-Dog_Breed_Classifier is a Convolutional Neural Network (CNN) based on the VGG16 model application for recognizing among 120 dog breeds.
-This project uses Streamlit for the web interface and Poetry for dependency management.
+Dog_Breed_Classifier is a Convolutional Neural Network (CNN) application based on the VGG16 model for recognizing among 120 dog breeds.
+This project uses Streamlit for the web interface, Poetry for dependency management, and Docker to containerize the app.

 ## Table of Contents